makolath/NLP.HU/README.md

 * --write-out to write the out of sample matrices to files
 * --read-models to read pre-trained models
 * --model to specify a word2vec model to use with feature type of w2v
+* --doc-model to specify a doc2vec model to use with feature type of d2v
 * --features feature to use for classification (can be given multiple times)

 More parameter exists to control behaviors
 ### Results
-#### Random
+#### Random guess
 Random guess will results the following accuracies:
 * Native Language guess: 3.2%
 * Language Family guess: 20%
 * Is Native Speaker: 50%
 ##### Classifier
 All models were trained using Logistic Regression classifier
 The classified unit was constructed of 10 consecutive sentences
 Number of units per country for training was 4930
 ##### Countries used
 The following countries data was used